Poile Sengupta: Acting

-Poile has been an accomplished actor on stage and in film (The Outhouse directed by Leslie Carvalho and Shaitaan directed by Bejoy Nambiar).
+Poile has been an actor on stage and in film (The Outhouse directed by Leslie Carvalho and Shaitaan directed by Bejoy Nambiar).
 She is the founder of Theatre Club, a Bangalore-based amateur theatre group.
 She has been a Member of the Governing Council of National School of Drama, New Delhi.
 She has also thrice been on the jury of Trinity College, London, international competition of plays for young people.